aaryamanchaudhry/ProductsManagerMEAN/README.md

 Open VSCode and create a new blank ionic project, add mongoNode folder and replace src folder.

-In terminal, navigate to mongoNode and start node service with node mongo.js
+In terminal, navigate to mongoNode and start node service with "node mongo.js"

 In another terminal enter "ionic serve"